DragonMinded/netboot/naomi/settings/definitions/README.md

 like so:

 ```
-Sometimes Hidden Setting: byte, read-only if Other Setting is 1 or 2, values are 0-2
+Sometimes Hidden Setting: byte, read-only if Other Setting is 1 or 2, values are 0 to 2
 ```

 This defines the same setting as the first example, but the read-only logic